Volunteer Thailand Wildlife Sanctuary

 - Assistance and advice for traveling to Thailand.

-The donation does not include flights, visas or insurance although we can provide information as required.
-Since this is a very popular project, unfortunately we do not have space until the end of September 2015.
+The volunteer placement fee does not include flights, visas or insurance although we can provide information as required.
+Discounted rates

 1 week with the Elephants and 1 week with the Wildlife project - GBP£700 / US$1,050